-We’re going to go step-by-step through the five most important resume sections, including:
+We’re going to go step-by-step through the 5 most important resume sections, including:

-After the five main sections, I will share a few extra tips and reveal a couple of additional sections you can use to get even more interviews, so don’t miss that.
+After the five main resume sections to include, I will share a few extra tips and reveal a couple of additional sections you can use to get even more interviews, so don’t miss that.

 Let’s get started…

 This isn’t really considered a section of your resume – more like a header.
 But it’s essential.
 Keep it simple and put your name, address (if you want), and email address.
 You can include a phone number too if you’d like.

 Now let’s get into the 5 main resume sections to include…

 This is the summary at the top of the document, immediately following the header.
 It should be a 3-4 line summary that gives a high-overview of your career thus far, while naming several of your key acomplishments.